-Furthermore, a macro is generated for each value in the .hrl file.
+Furthermore, if the option maps is not used, a macro is generated for each value in the .hrl file.
 So, the defined value tt can also be extracted by ?tt in application code.

 1.3.8 Macros

 The type MACRO is not supported.
 It is no longer part of the ASN.1 standard.